-However, a poor quality, or unsuitable snorkel mask, for example, can completely ruin a potentially incredible experience.
+However, a poor quality, or unsuitable snorkel mask, or low-quality snorkeling equipment, for example, can completely ruin a potentially incredible experience.
 No one wants the underwater world obscured by constant fogging, or worse, leaking.
 Poorly made snorkel gear can also potentially offer a safety hazard, leaving you coughing up half an oceans worth of seawater during your adventure.

 With all this in mind, in this article we’ll be taking a look at ten of the best snorkeling gear sets on the market, pitting the best of the best against one another, and highlighting the most suitable options for you.